Master of Arts in Science Teaching Degree (MAST)

 o Other content courses at NAU or other institutions (including biology, physics, chemistry, earth sciences, environmental sciences, forestry, etc.)

 - 3 (min.) hours of capstone courses (may be divided over multiple terms)

-In addition, you will be required to complete and defend a capstone project to your graduate committee.
-These may include:
+You will be required to complete and defend a capstone project to your graduate committee.
+These include: